-Table 6.
-Current acceptable activities in the York Regional Forest.
+Current acceptable activities in the York Regional Forest

-Activity Associated Rules, Regulations and/or Conditions Walking, running, hiking Must remain on official trails and not make new trails Dog walking Dogs must be under control or on a leash at all times Dogs must be leashed around other Forest users Owners must carry one leash per dog at all times Pet waste must be kept off trails Cycling and mountain biking Must remain on official trails and not make new trails Always wear an approved helmet.
+Activity Associated Rules, Regulations and/or Conditions Walking, running, hiking Must remain on official trails and not make new trails Dog walking Dogs must be on- leash at all times unless in otherwise designated area(s) Pet waste must be picked up and properly disposed of Cycling and mountain biking Must remain on official trails and not make new trails Always wear an approved helmet.
 Slow down and yield to all other users Avoid using trails after heavy rainfall or wet periods, especially in the spring Horseback riding Must remain on official trails and not make new trails Cross-country skiing Must remain on official trails and not make new trails Snowshoeing Must remain on official trails and not make new trails Snowmobiling Limited to trails designated by the Ontario Federation of Snowmobile Clubs (OFSC) within the Cronsberry and Pefferlaw tracts and only when trails are open.
 Operators require a valid OFSC permit.
 Nature appreciation and wildlife viewing Must remain on official trails and not make new trails Hunting Permitted in Pefferlaw, Cronsberry, and Metro Road Tracts, Town of Georgina, subject to local bylaws regarding discharge of firearms, Ontario Ministry of Natural Resources and Forestry regulations, and all other applicable provincial and federal legislation Fishing Subject to Ontario Ministry of Natural Resources and Forestry regulations and all other applicable provincial and federal legislation Activities by clubs, associations, and for profit organizations Requires a Forest Use Permit Scientific research Requires a Forest Use Permit Geocaching Cache locations must be within two metres of trails

-Table 7.
-Current prohibited activities in the York Regional Forest.
+Current prohibited activities in the York Regional Forest